My life reflects a growing sense of respect and compassion for myself and others. I share this process with others who are struggling.

-Through the process of these steps, you come to understand your experience in a way that is very different from the way you did when you started.
+Through these steps, you come to understand your experience in a very different way from the way you did when you started.
 You’re freer from polarized thinking that sees the world in terms of good and evil.
 You have a more complex, more nuanced understanding of the fears and pressure that led you to adopt coping behaviors.
-You become more comfortable staying with the excruciating difficulty of feeling vulnerable.
+You have become more comfortable staying with the excruciating difficulty of feeling vulnerable.
 And you also know that you have not entirely resolved these things.
 You are far from perfect, and that’s okay.

-The more you know about yourself, the more you are aware of how much there is that is still unknown.
-You know that you have gained some degree of comfort in some situations, but that you are still feeling stress in others.
-So it is not you have reached a level of some superhuman understanding of life that makes you impervious to all the challenges and fears and pressures of life.
+The more you know about yourself, the more you are aware of how much is still unknown.
+You know that you have gained some degree of comfort in some situations but still feel stress in others.
+You have reached a superhuman level of understanding that makes you impervious to all the challenges, fears, and pressures of life.
 On the contrary, you know how vulnerable you are.
 You know a lot about your limitations, but you can live with that or certainly can live with it more than you used to.
 You don’t have to be perfect to be okay.

-Preaching involves a sense that you have achieved a connection to transcendent truth that you want to force-feed it to other people.
+Preaching involves a sense that you are in contact with a transcendent truth that you want to force-feed others.
 You are sure that, if only people listened to you, their life would be better.

 A gentler attitude

 The kind of truth that you have come into touch with is much softer.
 These are not absolute truths about: “Do this!” or “If you believe this, your life will be better!”
-They are very nuanced.
-They are more about the presence (and even, omnipresence) of moments of vulnerability and the fleeting quality of the moment-by-moment experience.
+Your insights are very nuanced.
+They are more about the inevitability of vulnerability and the fleeting quality of moment-by-moment experience.
 They are also about the possibility of finding a sense of having more space, of expanding, having more satisfaction in life, and staying with that.

 These are not things that you were able to get by forcing yourself.
-You were able to get to that by having a gentler attitude, and progressively expanding your comfort zone by dealing with vulnerability.
-So this is the attitude that you bring in connecting with others.
+You got to that by progressively expanding your comfort zone by dealing with vulnerability.
+This attitude is what you want to bring in connecting with others.